-It’s true that my 3 year old wasn’t quite as keen to hang around and colour in with chalk for very long.
+It’s true that my 3 year old wasn’t quite as keen to hang around and color with chalk for very long.
 Although, I think had she been able to play with some watered down paint and brushes this school holiday activity would have been perfect for her too.

-In the Primary School Classroom: Visual Arts Activities
+In the Elementary School Classroom: Visual Arts Activities

-Outdoor line drawings (or indeed more traditional line drawings made with paper and pencil, paint or collage version) can be used in alignment with the following descriptors from the Australian Curriculum for Visual Arts:
+Outdoor line drawings (or indeed more traditional line drawings made with paper and pencil, paint or collage version):

 Provide students with a specific context or topic as the stimulus for their line drawing or collage.
 For example, “Under the Sea”, “Around the World” or “Space”.

-Students then select the colours, shapes and materials they need to create their themed artwork.
+Students then select the colors, shapes and materials they need to create their themed artwork.